ariosnetdev/k8s-distributed-app/README.md

 # Kubernetes distributed service demo

-each pod maintains a running list of all other pods via the kube rest api on an interval each pod sends a heartbeat message to it's friends.
+each pod maintains a running list of all other pods via the kube rest api. on an interval each pod sends a heartbeat message to it's friends.

 includes a landing page that recieves live updates of pod statuses as they change